 Could you be an introverted narcissist?
 Below, you will find eight signs that might help you.

 Narcissism.
 It’s everywhere you look.
 From the endless selfies of today’s younger generation to the diva demands of precious celebrities.
-That’s the whole point with narcissists, they are easy to recognise.
+That’s the whole point with narcissists, they are easy to recognize.
 But what if I told you there was a different kind of narcissist that isn’t so simple to spot?

 Many researchers believe there are two types of narcissists, the first one is extroverted or overt, and the second is the introverted or covert.

 Psychologist Scott Barry Kaufman explains that extrovert narcissists “tended to be aggressive, self-aggrandizing, exploitative, and have extreme delusions of grandeur and a need for attention,” whereas introverted narcissists were more prone to “feelings of neglect or belittlement, hypersensitivity, anxiety, and delusions of persecution.”